MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **ControllerConnectedServicesState** – Indicates whether the user has access to optional connected experiences

-  - **ControllerConnectedServicesStateSourceLocation** – Indicates how the user’s choice for optional connected experiences was made
+  - **ControllerConnectedServicesStateSourceLocation** – Indicates how the user's choice for optional connected experiences was made

   - **ControllerConnectedServicesStateConsentTime** – Indicates when the user chose the status of optional connected experiences.
 The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

   - **UserContentDependentState** – Indicates whether the user has chosen to enable or disable connected experiences that analyze content

-  - **UserContentDependentStateSourceLocation** – Indicates how the user’s choice to enable or disable was made for connected experiences that analyze content
+  - **UserContentDependentStateSourceLocation** – Indicates how the user's choice to enable or disable was made for connected experiences that analyze content

   - **UserContentDependentStateConsentTime** – Indicates when the user chose to enable or disable connected experiences that analyze content was made.
 The date will appear as either a human readable date or as a machine encoded date that looks like a large number.